 Why is it called the Lost City?

-By 1978, the Colombian government noticed as important flow of archaeology objects coming from this region, and quickly gained control, sending the army in first to curb the looters, before sending in the archaeologists.
+By 1978, the Colombian government noticed an important flow of archaeology objects coming from this region, and quickly gained control, sending the army in first to curb the looters, before sending in the archaeologists.
 Rough location maps were made with the help of the looters, and helicopters were sent out to try to find the exact location.
 But the city was completely covered by the forest, which is how it came to be known as Ciudad Perdida / The Lost City.

 How Long is the Trek to the Lost City?

 The total distance of the trek to and from the Lost City site is 45km, using the same jungle path.
 It’s estimated that if you factor in the steep uphill and downhill climbs along this route, in both directions, the total distance is around 1.5 times this, meaning you will rack up closer to 65-70km trekking here.

 My trek with G Adventures was five days, with the final day being an exclusive trekking route to a Wiwa community, not offered by any other company.